 At the entrance to the flats, two men in their fifties are engaged in a loud debate about Lorne sausage.
 ‘It shouldn’t be called sausage at all because it's square and sausages are round.
 It’s more like a square burger’ insists the one with the bit of arse crack showing.
 The one without the bit of arse crack showing counters, ‘If it’s sausage meat, it’s sausage.
 End.
 Of.’

 On the estate where the old ladies in purple anoraks still call me ‘Love’, the air is thick with the fug of Stardrops, stewing steak and cheap tobacco.
 They gather to inspect the last sweet pea flowers of the year.

 I pass the boy who once tried to sell me a pebble for a pound.
 He’s too old for that stuff now.

 I call in at the newsagent’s for some crisps but the shelves are completely bare apart from a few tabloid newspapers.
 The proprietor sits behind the till wearing a scarf and hat.

-A taxi pulls up outside the house whose steps are littered with sodden Capri Sun cartons, nail polish bottles, chocolate coins, smashed crockery, a baby monitor, sherbet straws, empty portion control packs of tomato ketchup, a pair of nail scissors, and a bent and twisted purple glittery stars-on-a-spring ornament—like a deely-bopper for your windowsill.
-The taxi driver blows his horn to notify the occupants of his arrival but the driver of an oncoming Fiesta thinks it’s directed at him and gestures aggressively, contorting his face in unadulterated rage.
+A taxi pulls up outside the house whose steps are littered with sodden Capri Sun cartons, nail polish bottles, chocolate coins, smashed crockery, a baby monitor, sherbet straws, empty portion control packets of tomato ketchup, a pair of nail scissors, and some kind of broken purple glittery ornament.
+The taxi driver sounds his horn to notify the occupants of his arrival and the man at the wheel of an oncoming Fiesta assumes the blast is directed at him.
+He gestures aggressively, contorting his face in rage.